MUXE SERIES

 I am interested in the intersection of gender fluidity and cultural traditions.
 The huipil grande, or resplandor, is a majestic ancestral headdress of the indigenous Zapotec peoples of Oaxaca, Mexico.
 It crowns the exposed bones of the painted figure, echoing La Catrina, the sacred Día de los Muertos symbol, representing the duality of life and death.
 The lettering on the sides of the canvas acknowledges the presence of third-gender expression throughout the world, deeply inspired in particular by the Muxe, a third-gender in Zapotec culture.

-Currently exhibiting at The Nelson-Atkins Museum of Art in Kansas City, MO
+Previously exhibited at The Nelson-Atkins Museum of Art

-The artist Hugo Ximello-Salido has donated this sculptural artwork reflecting Language, Culture and Tradition to Kansas City Kansas Community College’s permanent art collection.
+Currently displayed at The Kansas City Kansas Community College’s permanent art collection.

 Copper Fever |